 The 9 most dangerous foods for dogs

 Even the most attentive dog owner can’t keep Fido out of trouble all the time.
-Dogs are curious and persistent and may, in spite of your best efforts, end up eating the wrong thing.
+Dogs are curious and persistent and may, despite your best efforts, end up eating the wrong thing.
 Below is a list of the most dangerous foods for dogs, the symptoms you may see, and the immediate steps to take.
-We covered what we thought of as the “top 9” but then couldn’t make ourselves stop so we covered a few others as well.
+We covered what we thought of as the “top 9” but then couldn’t make ourselves stop, so we covered a few others as well.

 First, a number for you as a quick reference in case you are in a hurry:

 ASPCA poison control hotline available 24/7/365 (888) 426-4435

 Note that your dog’s breed, size, and state of health will often determine their reaction to the items below.
 A tiny dog will need less chocolate, for example, to be in harm’s way than a larger dog.
 Then again, the danger posed by some items (grapes and caffeine, for instance) seems to be affected less by the size, breed, and health of the dog.

 You’ll notice that every ‘treatment’ item below includes a call to your vet.
 This is not a typo or cut/paste error.
 Your vet should be your first response in all cases.

 - I placed this at the top as it’s one of the most dangerous things a dog can eat.
 It doesn’t take many (as little as 2 grams), and the effects can be fatal.

 - Combined with chocolate (see below), it’s about as bad as it can get.

 - Interestingly, dogs are the only species reported to have this problem with macadamia nuts so far.
 Also, we do not know what causes the toxicity, and there is no specific antidote.